 Green River is a somewhat small city located in the state of Wyoming.
 With a population of 11,609 people and four constituent neighborhoods, Green River is the seventh largest community in Wyoming.

 Despite being a small city, Green River has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Green River citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.06% of adults 25 and older in Green River have a college degree.
+The population of Green River overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Green River, 21.01% have at least a bachelor's degree.

 The most common language spoken in Green River is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Polish.